OpenBCI/Documentation/website/docs/AddOns/Headwear/03-Headband_Tutorial.md

 -   Users struggle to get prerequisites properly installed to get data on their own from OpenBCI Cyton and Ganglion.
 -   Users want to stream data into their own custom applications such as MATLAB.

+## Headband Tips and Signal Troubleshooting

+Steps to fix RAILED error in the GUI Time Series widget:

+1. Open the GUI and hit ‘Start Session’
+2. Before streaming data, open Hardware settings
+3. Set Gain to 8x or 12x, then hit ‘send’
+4. hit 'Start Streaming'

+If you are seeing RAILED error, the default gain 24x may be too high for you.
+The optimal gain will vary depending on the individual user’s skin impedance.

+#### General suggestions
+-   Moisten	a	Q-Tip	in	rubbing	alcohol,	and	scrub	the	surface	of	the	head	directly	underneath	the	contact	point	for	each	electrode.
+This	will	remove	oil/debris	from	the	skin,	resulting	in	a	better	signal.
+Then	place	the	headband	on	the	head,	with	the	center	electrode in	the	center	of	the	forehead.
+-   *Optional* - The flat and snap electrodes can be used with [electrode gel](https://shop.openbci.com/collections/frontpage/products/electrodegel).
+Inject electrode gel into the contact area using any standard small syringe.
+This will improve signal quality by lowering the skin-electrode impedance.
+-   We recommend using a thin, flat tool to remove the flat snap electrodes.
+Un-snap it with the help of a thin screwdriver.

+-
 **What You Can Do with OpenBCI GUI and Software Stack**

 -   Visualize data from every OpenBCI device: Ganglion, Cyton, Cyton with Daisy, and the WiFi Shield